 In 1891, with the opening of his Ponce de Leon hotel, Flagler wanted to ensure a safe and pleasant environment for his patrons by creating a secure fortress to house criminals.
 It was important to Flagler that the exterior appearance of this fortress wouldn’t disrupt the majestic atmosphere of the Ancient City.
 In order to accomplish this, it was designed with a Romanesque Revival style that gave it the distinct appearance of a Victorian house without the interior comfort and charm.
 It was almost unrecognizable as a jail apart from the barred windows.

 Also, the original jail was too close for comfort at the time, so Flagler asked that the new jail be built at a further location.
 P.J.
 Pauley Jail Company, the same people responsible for building Alcatraz in San Francisco, were employed to construct the prison.
 The jail served the city of St. Augustine until 1953.
 It held some of the most violent and masochistic criminals and carried out capital punishment on a set of gallows on the property.

 In 1954, only a year after the jail closed, it was transformed into a local attraction.
 The building underwent restoration in 1993 by owner Henry L. “Slim” McDaniel.
 Today, the Old Jail provides guests to St. Augustine with a glimpse into the history of the penal system and the daily life of its prisoners.
 The St. Augustine Old Jail was added to the U. S. National Register of Historic Places in 1987.

-The Old Jail is located on San Marco Avenue, north of Ripley's Believe It or Not!
-Museum.
+The Old Jail is located at 167 San Marco Avenue, just north of the downtown district.
+Free parking is available onsite.